 Springtime Safety Tips

-Spring has sprung, and with the change of season, our thoughts turn to Easter celebrations, spring cleaning and much-needed home improvement projects.
+Spring has sprung, and with the change of season, our thoughts turn to more time outside with our furry friends, long walks, longer days and activities like spring cleaning, gardening and much-needed home improvement projects.
 Before you embark on seasonal chores or outdoor revelry, take inventory of potential springtime hazards for your furry friends.

 Many pet parents welcome the breezy days of spring by opening their windows.
 Unfortunately, they also unknowingly put their pets at risk—especially cats, who are apt to jump or fall through unscreened windows.
 Be sure to install snug and sturdy screens in all of your windows.